 With trade show booth design, bigger isn’t always better.
 Too much empty space implies your company doesn’t have all that much to say.
-Conversely, a booth that is too small for your purposes can become cluttered and not functional very quickly.
+Conversely, a booth that is too small for your purposes can quickly become cluttered and not functional.
 Once you’ve considered questions 1 and 2 above, you can start determining what kind of location and size will be best for your specific needs.
 Also remember that your ground space is only part of the equation.
-You can double your physical space with a double deck rental booth or tower above the competitions’ structures with a 20’ height variance.
+You can double your physical space with a double deck rental booth or tower above the competition’s structures with a 20’ height variance.

 5. What special features do we need to maximize functionality?

-6. Are their particular stylistic themes or flourishes that might better represent your brand?
+6. Are there particular stylistic themes or flourishes that might better represent your brand?